Claims: How to claim

 - films which are completed within a single accounting period, and

-Each of these cases is covered at FPC60020.
+Each of these cases is covered in FPC60020.